 Yet, the Hubermanns fight back "the urge for hysteria" (33.6).

 Calmly, Rosa sends Liesel back to her room.

 Hans comes to tuck her in shortly thereafter.

-He asks her if she's OK, and she says she is.
+He asks her if she's okay, and she says she is.

 Hans tells her that the visitor will sleep in her room tonight (in the bed originally meant for her brother Werner).